Mannie297/portfolio-ai/README.md

 ## Contact

-For any questions or suggestions, please open an issue or contact the repository owner.
+For any questions or suggestions, please contact the repository owner.